Wake County girl raises money for Miracle League after cousin's death

 Raleigh resident Lori Stuart adopted him when he was three years old after doctors said David would only make it to age five.

-David died last week at 22 years old.
+David died last week at 22.

-Now his cousin, 12 year-old Charlotte Tolbert, wants to give that same gift to other families in nee.
+Now his cousin, 12-year-old Charlotte Tolbert, wants to give that same gift to other families in need.

 She created a GoFundMe page called "David's Miracle" to benefit the Miracle League.